FREQUENTLY ASKED QUESTIONS

-Please Note: Tuition includes an experienced facilitation team, expert topic-area speakers at every program, three local weekend retreats, and during the three-week Transformational Journey in the summer, Cultural Leadership provides food, lodging, transportation, and admission to all venues for the students.
+Cultural leadership is an investment in a student’s leadership skills and cultural understanding.
+Tuition includes ongoing training and coaching by an experienced facilitation team, expert topic-area speakers (often University Professors) at every program, three local weekend retreats, and during the three-week Transformational Journey in the summer, Cultural Leadership provides food, lodging, transportation, and admission to all venues for the students.
 The real cost of this once-in-a-lifetime year is approximately $10,000 per student.

 How many programs are participants required to attend?